mjan112a/careplan-studio-next/docs/policy-data-mapping.md

 3. "Embellish" sparse data by combining it with sample data
 4. Gracefully handle unexpected data formats

+## Component Integration

+To ensure all components use the correctly mapped policy data, we've updated the following components:

+1. **PolicyDataDebug**: Now uses `usePolicyData()` hook instead of directly loading sample data
+2. **AIAnalysis**: Uses the mapped policy data with embellishment enabled
+3. **InitialAssetCalculation**: Uses the mapped policy data with a fallback to sample data
+4. **PolicyGrowthChart**: Uses an updated `getPolicyDataForPerson()` function that checks for window global data

+The `getPolicyDataForPerson()` function now checks for data in this order:

+1. `window._customPolicyData` (mapped data from API)
+2. Sample data as a fallback

+This ensures consistent data flow across the entire simulator.

 ## How It Works

 ### 1. Data Flow